For healthcare professionals only

 Sarah Jarvis

-Prescribing information for Great Britain and Northern Ireland and the Republic of Ireland.
+Prescribing information for Great Britain, Northern Ireland and the Republic of Ireland.

 Trajenta is indicated in adults with type 2 diabetes mellitus as an adjunct to diet and exercise to improve glycaemic control as: